TuplexLanguage/site/docs/build_howto.md

 **Step 2:**
 The following commands ensure the necessary build tools are installed and then builds Tuplex.
+(See further down for how to do this using Docker instead.)

 Either copy-paste this into your console, or run as a bash script.
 It is in the repo and can be sourced directly from the command line like this.
 (If you execute it in a subprocess, you need to set the environment variables at the end manually.)